jpmono416/df-challenge-3-copy/docs/definition-of-done.md

 _As a user, I want to be warned if I try to add a contact with an existing phone number or email address, so that I can avoid duplicates_

 - [x] Should not add a contact with an existing phone number or email address
+- [ ] Copilot: Should not add a contact if the email or phone number is null

 ---